dojonorth/small-problems-dojo/README.md

 ##Introduction

-This dojo is going to be more fragmented than the first 'minesweeper' one.
 There are three small coding problems that we'd like you to solve in two different ways, with a little 'extra-credit' at the end for the really keen.

 We're open for you to use any language in solving these problems - with a view to discussing pros and cons for each at the end.
 And the ways in which you solve them is up to you.
 If you're stuck for a second way, try thinking of a constraint (such as 'now solve it without any loops') and how you would go about recoding your solution while meeting that constraint.